Year 2000

 “And what about the accountability of NICE?
 Who appointed the first chairman Sir Michael Rawlins – pleasant fellow that he is, and what process was used?
 There is an inevitable sense that although the government has learnt that the rhetoric of transparency, accountability and evidence-based appraisal, it would rather avoid living with it day by day”

-May 4th Meeting of the West Riding Branch of the CF Trust at St James’s
+4. 5.
+000. Meeting of the West Riding Branch of the CF Trust at St James’s

-Rosie Barnes had given a very good talk at the North Yorkshire Branch branch of the CF Trust the previous day.
+Rosie Barnes had given a very good talk at the North Yorkshire Branch of the CF Trust the previous day.
 Today she attended a meeting of the West Riding Branch of CF Trust at St James ’s and gave an excellent talk but the attendance was very disappointing.
-Apparently the branch seems to be in a bad way with committee problems.
+Apparently the local Yorkshire branch seems to be in a bad way with committee problems.

 “Cystic Fibrosis in children and adults.
 The Leeds Method of Management” 1986-2008

 However, even if the local branch has problems the clinical care in Leeds area remains very good.
+There are now three consultants with a major interest in Cystic fibrosis.

 The latest edition of our booklet “Cystic Fibrosis in Children an Adults.
 The Leeds Method of Management” has just been printed.
 The first was written in 1986 and the last in 2008.

-May 4th.
-Leeds Medical School Year of 1956 – 44th reunion
+4.5.2000 Leeds Medical School Year of 1956 graduates – 44th reunion

 Harry and Monica Egdell